Siddhart/WakaTime-Data-Visualizer/README.md

 # WakaTime-Data-Visualizer
 Give the Wakatime json file as input and see the stats

-Export your [Wakatime data]:https://wakatime.com/settings/account as a .json file and save it in the save directory as the Converter.py file
+Export your [Wakatime data](https://wakatime.com/settings/account) as a .json file and save it in the save directory as the Converter.py file.
+Run the Converter.py script and choose your option.